MicrosoftDocs/power-platform/power-virtual-agents/environments-first-run-experience.md

 ![Notification about expiring environment](media/environment_expiration.jpg)

 > [!NOTE]
-> Note that there is a difference between expiring environment and expiring license.
+> Note that there is a difference between an expiring environment and an expiring license.
 If your license is expiring, you will be able to extend it without losing any data.
 [Learn more](sign-up-individual.md#trial-expiration).

 ## Converting a trial environment to a production environment